giantswarm/docs/src/content/getting-started/cloud-provider-accounts/cluster-api/azure/index.md

 * SubscriptionID
 * TenantID

-Please talk to our Account Engineer that will organize a secure transport of your convenience, one of the possible ways is to use [Keybase](https://keybase.io/).
+Please talk to our Account Engineer who will organize a secure, encrypted transport of your convenience.
+One of the possible ways is to use [Keybase](https://keybase.io/).

 #### Step 3 - Post deployment cleanup